dottxt-ai/outlines/docs/cookbook/index.md

 - [Q&A with Citations](qa-with-citations.md): Answer questions and provide citations using JSON-structured generation.
 - [Knowledge Graph Generation](knowledge_graph_extraction.md): Generate a Knowledge Graph from unstructured text using JSON-structured generation.
 - [Chain Of Thought (CoT)](chain_of_thought.md): Generate a series of intermediate reasoning steps using regex-structured generation.
+- [ReAct Agent](react_agent.md): Build an agent with open weights models using regex-structured generation.